 In the 2014 PCLOB Report, the Board recommended that the Intelligence Community make public a series of metrics to provide transparency and "insight about the extent to which NSA acquires and utilizes communications involving U.S. persons and people located in the United States under the Section 702 program."
 The Intelligence Community implemented two of the five specified metrics, and has made them available through the Annual Statistical Transparency Report but declined to implement the other three.
-The Intelligence Community has not otherwise estimated the scope of incidental collection of U.S. persons who have had their communications incidentally collected, the number of U.S. persons who have had their contain U.S. person information.
-Although NSA initially advised that it would work with Board staff to develop alternative measures to provide insight into the extent of incidental collection,5 it has declined to do so.
+The Intelligence Community has not otherwise estimated the scope of incidental collection of U.S. person information, such as the number of communications incidentally collected, the number of U.S. persons who have had their communications collected, or the number of communications collected under Section 702 that contain U.S. person information.
+Although NSA initially advised that it would work with Board staff to develop alternative measures to provide insight into the extent of incidental collection, it has declined to do so.
 In 2017, then-Director of National Intelligence Daniel Coats testified that it was infeasible to prepare a metric that was precise and meaningful without requiring undue analytic effort or overly intrusive analysis that itself would create a privacy risk to U.S. persons.
 The Intelligence Community maintains this position.